stevemussmann/admixturePipeline/README.md

 chmod u+x *.pl
 cp *.pm /etc/perl/.
 ```

-Next, make sure you have CLUMPP, distruct1.1, and mcl installed and you have permissions to execute all (all of these are included in the CLUMPAK.zip file you downloaded).
+Next, make sure you have CLUMPP, distruct1.1, and mcl installed.
+Also set them to be executable with the `chmod` command.
+All of these programs are included in the CLUMPAK.zip file you downloaded.

 You also need to modify a few of the .pm files with the path to CLUMPP, distruct, and mcl on your system.
-For example, here's how I accomplished this with sed commands in the Docker container setup.
+For example, here's how I accomplished this with `sed` commands in the Docker container setup.
 Just replace `\/app\/src\/clumpak` with the location where you unzipped the CLUMPAK.zip file on your computer.

 ```
 sed -i 's/CLUMPP\//\/app\/src\/clumpak\/CLUMPAK\/26_03_2015_CLUMPAK\/CLUMPAK\/CLUMPP\//g' ClumppAccessor.pm